-If you have a pre-2000 Mercedes-Benz equipped with a viscous fan, it will need to be removed as well.
-To remove the fan you will need Mercedes-Benz viscous fan tool..
+It must also be removed if you have a pre-2000 Mercedes-Benz equipped with a viscous fan.
+To remove the fan, you will need Mercedes-Benz viscous fan tool..

 Here is a video on how to replace the viscous fan.

 Remove the serpentine belt.
-You will need to place a socket on the belt tensioner and pull it until you can slide the belt out.
+You must place a socket on the belt tensioner and pull it until you can slide the belt out.

 Step 4: Loosen the crank pulley bolt

 You will need to use Mercedes harmonic balancer tool to hold the crankshaft pulley in place as you loosen up the 27 mm bolt.

 You will use the harmonic balancer tool to keep the crankshaft from turning.
 Next, use a 27 mm socket on the bolt to loosen it up.
 You will need to use a breaker bar such as Neiko 00206A 1/2 Inch Drive Premium Breaker Bar, 24″ Length | Cr-V Steel to get this bolt loose.
 Add a cheater pipe to your breaker bar if you can’t get it loose.

 You will apply over 200 Nm of force to the bolt, which requires considerable energy.